-If you’re like me, you’ve probably heard the letters DMT before, but you’re not quite sure about what they represent and how this drug is used.
-DMT stands for Dimethyltryptamine, and it’s a hallucinogenic tryptamine drug that you can find naturally occurring in many plants and animals.
+You may have heard the letters DMT before, but not know what they represent or how this drug is used.
+DMT stands for dimethyltryptamine, and it’s a hallucinogenic tryptamine drug that you can find naturally occurring in many plants and animals.
 It’s not as well-known as other hallucinogens like LSD and mushrooms.

 What Is DMT?